SaundersLab/PST130_P495001-paper/SupplementaryData/content.md

 **Data3.nwk**: Newick file for phylogenetic tree in Figure S5 (437 _Pst_ isolates).

-**Data4.helium**: Helium file used to creat the network of the first- and second-generation ancestors of Claire, Wasp and Robigus found in wheat varieties infected by "low _PST130_P495001 _ expression" in Figure 5b.
+**Data4.helium**: Helium file used to create the network of the first- and second-generation ancestors of Claire, Wasp and Robigus found in wheat varieties infected by "low _PST130_P495001 _ expression" in Figure 5b.